WhitLib/election-analysis/README.md

 ````
 ### 2.4 Breakdown of Number of Votes and Percentage of Total Votes Each Candidate Received

 In this analysis, three candidates received votes for the Congressional Election - **Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane**.
-The breakdown for each candidate is shown in the table below:
+The rsults for each candidate are shown in the table below:

 Candidate Name | Number of Votes | Percentage of Total Votes
 -------------- | --------------- | -------------------------